Secession of Panama from Colombia: Declaration of independence from Colombia

-With the suppression of the Colombian troops, the Revolutionary Junta declared the secession of the Isthmus and later its independence, with the declaration of the Republic of Panama.
-A naval squadron in the Bay of Panama was captured without resistance.

-Demetrio H. Brid president of the Municipal Council of Panama became the de facto President of Panama and on November 4, 1903 appointed a Provisional Government Junta, which governed the country until February 1904 and the Constituent National Convention.
+Demetrio H. Brid, president of the Municipal Council of Panama, became the de facto President of Panama and on November 4, 1903, appointed a Provisional Government Junta, which governed the country until February 1904 and the Constituent National Convention.
 The convention elected Manuel Amador Guerrero as first constitutional president.
-News of the separation of Panama from Colombia reached Bogotá only on November 6, 1903 due to a problem with the submarine cables.
+The United States quickly recognized the new nation.
+News of the secession of Panama from Colombia reached Bogotá only on November 6, 1903, due to a problem with the submarine cables.

 Reactions

 On November 13, 1903, the United States formally recognized the Republic of Panama (after recognizing it unofficially on November 6 and 7).
 On November 18, 1903, the United States Secretary of State John Hay and Philippe-Jean Bunau-Varilla signed the Hay–Bunau-Varilla Treaty.
 No Panamanians signed the treaty, although Bunau-Varilla was present as the diplomatic representative of Panama (a role he had purchased through financial assistance to the rebels), even though he had not lived in Panama for seventeen years prior to independence, and never returned afterwards.
 The treaty was later approved by the Panamanian government and the Senate of the United States.

 The ambassador of Colombia in Ecuador Emiliano Isaza was informed of the situation in Panama but did not inform his government to prevent a revolt in Bogotá.
 The government of Colombia then sent a diplomatic mission to Panama in an effort to make them reconsider by suggesting an approval by the senate of Colombia if they reconsidered the Hay–Herrán Treaty instead of the Hay–Bunau-Varilla Treaty and also proposed making Panama City the capital of Colombia.

 The mission met aboard the ship USS Mayflower with the Panamanian delegation formed by Constantino Arosemena, Tomás Arias and Eusebio A. Morales, which rejected all proposals.
-Colombia then sent later a delegation of prominent politicians and political figures; General Rafael Reyes, Pedro Nel Ospina, Jorge Holguín and Lucas Caballero who met with the same representative for Panama and Carlos Antonio Mendoza, Nicanor de Obarrio y Antonio Zubieta, without reaching any consensus.
+Colombia then sent a delegation of prominent politicians and political figures; General Rafael Reyes, Pedro Nel Ospina, Jorge Holguín and Lucas Caballero who met with the same representative for Panama and Carlos Antonio Mendoza, Nicanor de Obarrio y Antonio Zubieta, without reaching any consensus.

-Panama's independence alarmed Chilean authorities about a growing influence of the United States.
+Panama's independence caused Chilean authorities alarm concerning the growing influence of the United States.
 This made Chile put great efforts to deny a United States purchase of the Galápagos Islands or the establishment of a United States Guantanamo-like naval base there.
 Chilean diplomacy was backed by Germany and Britain on this issue.